thypon/docker-dropbox/README.md

 Docker!
 Dropbox!
 XPRA!
 ==========================

-Run Skype inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!
+Run Dropbox inside an isolated [Docker](http://www.docker.io) container on your Linux desktop!

-Known Issue: While audio works flawlessly during calls and Skype is perfectly usable, the notification sounds such as call ringing do not work.
+Known Issue: While audio works flawlessly during calls and Dropbox is perfectly usable, the notification sounds such as call ringing do not work.

 Building Instructions